 Fast approval.
 Many online lenders can provide an approval decision the same business day.
 Some lenders offer next-day or even same-day funding.
 Traditional financial institutions may take weeks to give you answers.

 Pre-qualification.
-Before you apply, some online lenders offer pre-qualification to see how much funding you’re eligible for.
+Before you apply, some online lenders can pre-qualify you so you can see how much funding you may be eligible for.
 To do this, they’ll run a soft credit check, which appears on your credit report but does not affect your FICO credit score.

 Disadvantages of online borrowing